sebastianbergmann/phpunit-documentation-english/src/logging.rst

 Human readable code coverage output for the command-line or a text file.

-The aim of this output format is to provide a quick coverage overview while working on a small set of classes.
-For bigger projects this output can be useful to get an quick overview of the projects coverage or when used with the ``--filter`` functionality.
+The aim of this output format is to provide a coverage overview while working on a small set of classes.
+For bigger projects this output can be useful to get an overview of the projects coverage or when used with the ``--filter`` functionality.
 When used from the command-line by writing to ``php://stdout`` this will honor the ``--colors`` setting.